-The REAS2 Monte Carlo simulation code (Huege et al. 2007c) is used to simulate the geosynchrotron radio emission for all the showers detected in the investigated data set.
-For each single event 250 showers were simulated with CONEX (Bergmann et al. 2007), using the same values for the shower core position, the direction and the guessed primary energy under the assumption of a proton induced shower.
+The REAS2 Monte Carlo simulation code (Huege et al. 2007c) is used to simulate the geosynchrotron radio emission for half of the showers detected in the investigated data set.
+For each single event 250 showers were simulated with CONEX (Bergmann et al. 2007), using the same values for the shower core position, the direction and the guessed primary energy.
 CONEX is a hybrid simulation code that describes the EAS development numerically, based on the solution of the corresponding cascade equations and combines this with an explicit Monte Carlo simulation of the most energetic part of an air shower.